17 Best Travel Affiliate Programs to Make Money From

 The Tripadvisor affiliate program is all about accommodation.
 Affiliates receive 50% of the money Tripadvisor makes from hotels, with no commission paid on flights, restaurants, vacation rentals, or tourist attractions.

-During incentive campaigns, however, the commission rises as high as 80%.
+During incentive campaigns, however, the commission rises as high as 80% – making it one of the highest-paying affiliate programs.

 The final benefit of this affiliate program is that commissions are not dependent on the number of reservations made through your website.